phfdonda/Capstone_HTML-CSS_Directory_of_Schools/README.md

 ### The specifications of the project were as follows:

 #### 1- This is a real-world-like project with a design made by a professional.
 I didn't have an exact page to just inspect the code and have tips of how to build it; I had only the design to be inspired upon.
 I was expected to select, with my own knowledge, the proper technologies and techniques to achieve the business specifications.

 #### 2- I had to create three pages:
-- the main page (search page), with a link to the results page
+- the main page (search page), with a link to the results page.
 - the search results page, with a list of schools (or, in this case, cat shelters) each with a link to the detail shelter page.
 - the detail shelter page.